Trương Mỹ Hoa

-Trương Mỹ Hoa (/vi/; born 8 May 1945) is a Vietnamese politician from Tiền Giang Province and a member of Communist Party of Vietnam since 1963.
+Madam Trương Mỹ Hoa (/vi/, common name Bảy Thư; born 8 May 1945) is a Vietnamese politician from Tiền Giang Province and a member of the Communist Party of Vietnam since 1963.
 She was vice president from 2002 to 2007 after holding various party and government positions in Hanoi and Ho Chi Minh City and being involved in the Vietnam War.

 Hoa was party secretary and People's Committee chairman of Tân Bình district of Ho Chi Minh City from 1986 to 1991 before continuing her career at the centre.
-She has held positions as a member of executive board the Central Party Committee, a member of Congress Party delegation, vice chairman of Vietnam National Assembly from 1994 to 2002, as well as the vice president from 2002 to 2007.
+She has held positions as a member of the executive board of the Central Party Committee, a member of the Congress Party delegation, the vice chairman of the Vietnam National Assembly from 1994 to 2002, and the vice president from 2002 to 2007.

-Hoa is married since late 1975 and has two daughters.
+Hoa has been married since late 1975 and has two daughters.